personium/website/src/getting-started/appdev-introduction.md

 ## Sample app development

-Sample application (Personium Trails) is to store the movement history data accumulated on Google in Personium and share a part of the data with others.
-The type of application is a web application that runs on a browser.
+This sample app (Personium Trails) is a web application that runs on a browser.
+It allows the user to store the location history data accumulated from Google onto Personium and share selected data with third parties.

 Below is a screenshot of the completed sample app.